jotavare/42-ctf/README.md

 </p>

 ## ABOUT
-This repository is meant for documenting my thought process while searching for the flags.
+This repository is meant to document my thought process while searching for the flags.
 It is not intended for simply providing the answers, but rather for learning and gaining a better understanding of the concepts involved.
 Therefore, I will use this space to explore different strategies, techniques, and ideas that could help me solve the problem at hand, with the ultimate goal of improving my knowledge and skills.

 ## CTF CHALLENGES
 <div align="center">